TurboWarp/extensions/CONTRIBUTING.md

 **We are not lawyers.
 This section should not be interpreted as legal advice.**

-The source code of the extension and any libraries it uses must be available under an open source license that is compatible with the GNU General Public License v3 so that we can include it in the desktop app.
-If unsure, use [the MIT License](licenses/MIT.txt) as that's what most extensions here use.
+The source code of the extension and any libraries it uses must be available under a permissive open source license that is compatible with the [GNU General Public License version 3](licenses/GPL-3.0.txt) so that we can include it in the desktop app.
+If unsure, use the [MIT License](licenses/MIT.txt).
 For this to be legally possible, either you must have written the entire extension yourself or have permission to use all of its components under an open source license.

-If you use a different license than MIT, leave a comment at the top of each file indicating its license.
-For example, if it uses the Apache 2.0 license instead, add a comment like this:
+If you use a license other than MIT, leave a comment at the top of each file indicating its license.
+For example, if you prefer to use Apache 2.0, add a comment like the one below.
+Extensions using the default MIT License do not need to include this type of comment, but you can include one if you want.

 ```js
 /*!